Online Course Structures for Lecture, Recitation, and Discussion-based Courses

 - NOTE: Caltech recommends against synchronous dual delivery instruction (in which some students participate live and in person, while others participate live and online) due to numerous challenges with equity, technology, facilities, and methods.

-While Caltech instruction is largely returning to in-person teaching and learning, as long as the pandemic continues, courses should prepare to move to fully remote instruction if it is deemed necessary by the Institute.
+While Caltech instruction resumes to in-person teaching and learning, as long as the pandemic continues, courses should prepare to move to fully remote instruction if it is deemed necessary by the Institute.
 In that case, the following models for fully online/remote courses may be helpful.

 - Model 1: Mainly pre-record lecture material; offer flexible synchronous options (flipped model)